palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/Relay_add_on_module_for_xiao.md

 ---
 title: Relay Add On Module For XIAO
-description: |
-    The Relay Add On Module For XIAO is a smart module from Seeed Studio designed to control AC-powered appliances.
-It is characterized by the combination of XIAO, through the ESPHome access Home Assistant to control a variety of appliances, so that your home smarter!
+description: The Relay Add On Module For XIAO is a smart module from Seeed Studio designed to control AC-powered appliances.
 image: https://files.seeedstudio.com/wiki/XIAO/Gadgets/relay_module_for_xiao/relay_module.webp
-slug: /Relay_add_on_module_for_xiao
+slug: /relay_add_on_module_for_xiao
 keywords:
   - XIAO
   - Home Assistant